AlexeiNevelski/London_Airbnb_EDA/README.md

 ### Note!

 Most of my plots were created using Plotly library.
 Unfortunately, they can't be displayed in GitHub.
+So I added their screenshots below.